rahulkriplani/django-interview-manager/README.md

   - See complete history of a Candidate (All interviews, rounds with results).
 [Completed]
   - See complete history of a Interviewer (All rounds with rating link).
 [Completed]
   - Add Ratings based on Aspects for each Round.
 [Completed]
   - Rating Sheet shows comments and points received along with a a graph showing comparison between expected points and actual points.
 [Completed]
   - Global Search in NavBar that can search for Candidates, Vendors, Users, and Positions.
 [Completed]
+  - Downloadable reports in Excel form.
+[Not Started]
+  - Statistics [Not Started]